Link

 Description

-According to the HTML standard, links and their state are identified by colors.
-With us, links have the color of the respective text, are marked by the familiar, distinctive underline and the states are indicated by the strength and color of this underline.
+The web is built on links.
+The <a> element connects pages and content with each other.
+According to the HTML standard, links and their state are identified by color.
+In Circuit, links inherit the color of their surrounding text, are marked by the familiar underline, and indicate states through the weight and color of that underline.

 Usage